aquasecurity/trivy-iac/README.md

 # trivy-iac

-_trivy-iac_ is the Infrastructure-as-code scanning logic for Trivy
+## 📣 Integration into Trivy

-Please see [ARCHITECTURE.md](ARCHITECTURE.md) for more information.
+_trivy-iac_ codebase has now been fully integrated into [Trivy](https://github.com/aquasecurity/trivy).
+Going forwards, please open new discussions and pull requests in the Trivy repo.

-_trivy-aws_ is an [Aqua Security](https://aquasec.com) open source project.
+_trivy-iac_ is an [Aqua Security](https://aquasec.com) open source project.
 Learn about our open source work and portfolio [here](https://www.aquasec.com/products/open-source-projects/).
-Join the community, and talk to us about any matter in [GitHub Discussion](https://github.com/aquasecurity/trivy/discussions).
+Join the community, and talk to us about any matter in [GitHub Discussion](https://github.com/aquasecurity/trivy/discussions)